SpektraSystems/Microsoft-Cloud-Workshop/continuous-integration-with-azure-pipelines/masterdoc.md

     <img src="images/024.png"/>

 1. A build should be underway shortly.
-Select **Pipelines | Pipelines** to see if it's in progress.
+Select **Pipelines | Builds** to see if it's in progress.

     <img src="images/025.png"/>